 Now, head outside with your students and gather some fall leaves.
 They will be using the leaves as templates, so instruct them to look for larger ones.

-Back indoors, have your students place a leaf on a piece of colored construction paper or cardstock and trace around it.
+Back indoors, have each family member place a leaf on a piece of colored construction paper or cardstock and trace around it.
 Repeat with a different leaf until each student has enough.
 Cut out the leaves.
-(To figure out how many leaves you’ll need, count the number of schooldays until Thanksgiving.
-Students will need one leaf per day.)
+(To figure out how many leaves you’ll need, count the number of days until Thanksgiving.
+Each person will need one leaf per day.)

 - After gathering the leaves, use a tree identification guide to find out what kind of trees the leaves came from.